 NXT Level Up preview for tonight

-The second episode of WWE NXT Level Up will air tonight at 10pm ET on Peacock and the WWE Network, taped earlier this week at the WWE Performance Center in Orlando, FL.
-You can click here for full spoilers from the taping.
+The third episode of WWE NXT Level Up will air tonight at 10pm ET on Peacock and the WWE Network.
+The episode was taped earlier this week at the WWE Performance Center in Orlando.

-NXT Level Up will be headlined by Harland and Joe Gacy teaming up against Kushida and Ikemen Jiro.
-Harland and Gacy were becoming regulars on WWE 205 Live in a storyline that led to the NXT Level Up reboot, and now they have been featured on each episode of Level Up as Harland defeated Javier Bernal last week.
+Tonight’s NXT Level Up will feature a rematch from the Men’s Dusty Rhodes Tag Team Classic as Malik Blade and Edris Enofe look for another win over Raul Mendoza and Joaquin Wilde of Legado del Fantasma.

 WWE has announced the following line-up for tonight: